-- 1/2 cup vegetable oil or other neutral tasting oil
+- 1 cup vegetable oil, or other neutral tasting oil

 - Pinch salt

-- 1/2 cup finely chopped walnuts or pecans or omit, if you prefer
+- 1 cup finely chopped walnuts, or pecans or omit, if you prefer

 Cream Cheese Icing:

-- 2 Tbsp butter at room temperature (add a pinch of salt if using unsalted butter)
+- 1/4 cup butter, at room temperature (add a pinch of salt if using unsalted butter)

 - Preheat oven to 350F.
-Grease an 8x8-inch baking pan and set aside.
-An 8-inch round pound would also work. *Reduce baking temperature by 25F if using glass pans.
+Grease a 9x13-inch baking pan and set aside.

 - In a large bowl with an electric mixer or in the bowl of a stand mixer fitted with the paddle attachment, beat together the white sugar and oil for about 1 minute.
 Add the grated carrots and eggs and mix to combine.
 Add the rest of the ingredients and mix until well combined.